maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_z_axis_15](./images/build/frame/attach_endstoppers_z_axis_15.jpg)

-The end of the cables were stripped and twisted.
-Two 2.8 mm spade connectors were then attached to the stripped cables using a plier.
-The red cable were then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.
+The end of the wires were stripped and twisted.
+Two 2.8 mm spade connectors (**E25**) were then attached to the stripped wires using a plier.
+The red wire was then attached to C (Common terminal) pinout on the end-stop and the black wire was connected to the NO (Normally Open) pinout.

 ![attach_endstoppers_z_axis_16](./images/build/frame/attach_endstoppers_z_axis_16.jpg)